patilvikas580/AQI-Prediction-using-ML-with-help-of-FB-Prophet/README.md

 ## Project Workflow
 **Loading Data:**
 <br>
-- The air quality data is loaded into a Pandas DataFrame from a CSV file.
+- The air quality data is loaded into a Pandas DataFrame from a CSV file.<br>
 **Data Cleaning:**

 - The data is initially not in the correct format.
-Adjustments are made to handle delimiters and decimal points.
+Adjustments are made to handle delimiters and decimal points.<br>
 **Unnecessary columns are removed.**
-- Missing values, represented by -200, are replaced with NaN and subsequently filled with the mean of their respective columns.
+- Missing values, represented by -200, are replaced with NaN and subsequently filled with the mean of their respective columns.<br>
 **Data Preparation:**

 - Date and time columns are converted to appropriate formats and combined into a single column.